-Professional development (PD) will promote and generate professional dialogue around emergent language processes, methods, and strategies, as well as evidence based practices associated with improved academic achievement of ELs.
+Professional development (PD) will promote and generate professional dialogue around emergent language processes, methods, and strategies, as well as evidence-based practices associated with improved academic achievement of ELs.
 PD will focus on enhancing the ability of content teachers to understand and use content curricula, assessment, instructional strategies, and appropriate scaffolds and accommodations aligned to EL Connectors and LA Student Standards, to improve outcomes and support language and academic proficiency for ELs through grade level academic content.
-Information and collaboration will be provided through a Train the Trainer model by district and school leadership staff through district PLCs and school PLCs.
-EL coaching will be provided within the classroom and through school and district PLCs by district EL Coaches and school level Instructional Coaches trained in the EL coaching model by district team.
-Principals will be provided information on EL program implementation and coaching model, as well as EL Connectors at beginning of year district orientation meetings.
+Information and collaboration will be provided through a Train the Trainer model by principal designee through school PLCs or cluster meetings.
+EL coaching will be provided within the classroom by school personnel trained through Education Northwest.
+Principals or designee will be provided information on EL program implementation and coaching model, as well as EL Connectors at beginning of year district orientation meetings and back to school meetings.
 Pre-K teachers will be provided with information on assisting possible ELs with language rich instructional programs which closely align to their current program standards.
+Please note students in PreK do not qualify for the English Learner Program.